 When you’re ready to use Apple Pay, open the app and pick the card you want to use.
 Then verify your identity with your fingerprint or authorization code and hold your device near the card reader to make the payment.

 You can use Google Pay for contactless in-store purchases wherever you see these symbols:

-Note: Android Pay and Google Wallet were recently replaced by Google Pay.
+Note: Android Pay and Google Wallet were replaced by Google Pay.